lgreski/datasciencectacontent/markdown/cleaningData-javaAndXLSX.md

 After this error message is displayed at the operating system level, RStudio will terminate.

+## Solution 1: Use an Excel Reader Package that Doesn't Require Java

 <b>PRO TIP: </b> The easiest way to work around this problem is to use an R package that does not depend on Java, such as [openxlsx](https://cran.r-project.org/web/packages/openxlsx/openxlsx.pdf) or [readxl](https://cran.r-project.org/web/packages/readxl/readxl.pdf).

+For `openxlsx`, it's very easy.

+      install.packages("openxlsx")
+      library(openxlsx)
+      # read the help file to use the right arguments
+      ?openxlsx

+The same process can be used for `readxl`.

+      install.packages("readxl")
+      library(readxl)
+      # read the help file to use the right arguments
+      ?readxl

+## Solution 2: Install Java and Required R Packages

 That said, for students who want to use the `xlsx` package to answer the question, there are workable solutions for  Windows,  Mac OSX, and Ubuntu Linux.